Joel Castón

-Joel Castón is a member of the Advisory Neighborhood Commission in Washington, D.C. and is the first incarcerated person to win an election in the city.
+Joel Castón (/dzhou'El kæs'toun/, joe-EL kas-TONE) is an American politician and convicted murderer who is currently serving on the Washington, D.C.
+Sentencing Commission.
+In 2021, Castón was elected to serve as the commissioner for Advisory Neighborhood Commission (ANC) district 7F07 while imprisoned in the D.C.
+Jail for murder, where he completed his sentence of over 20 years prior to being paroled.
+He became the first incarcerated person to win an election in the city and served on the ANC from June 2021 to January 2023.
+The election was the first in U.S. history where both the electorate and winning candidate were incarcerated.
+In February 2024, Castón was appointed to the D.C.
+Sentencing Commission, which helps shape sentencing guidelines for judges and prosecutors in D.C.
+Superior Court.

 Early life and incarceration

 Castón was raised in Ward 8 of Washington, D.C.
-His parents separated when he was a child due to his dad's alcoholism.
+His parents separated when he was a child due to his father's alcoholism.
 At age 12, Castón began dealing drugs with his cousins.
 When he was fifteen, his house was destroyed in a fire and his family was left homeless.
-In November 1994, Castón was charged with first-degree murder in the shooting death of Rafiq Washington which occurred on August 14, 1994.
+In November 1994, Castón was charged with first degree murder in the shooting death of Rafiq Washington which occurred on August 14, 1994.
 In 1996, he was sentenced to 35 years to life.
 Castón was incarcerated a federal prisons until he was transferred to the D.C.
 Jail in 2016.

 While incarcerated, Castón earned a GED and took courses hosted by Georgetown University.
 Castón also led a jail newspaper and wrote papers on criminal justice reform.
 He was a Christian worship music leader, a financial literacy officer, and started a mentorship program called the Young Men Emerging Program.

 Kim Kardashian filed a motion for Castón's release.
-He was granted parole in April 2021, with a release date in December 2021.
+He was granted parole in April 2021, and released from prison in November 2021.